-In a recent post, I talked about what I encountered as I sought services for my anything other than straight hair in Thailand.
-Writing that post made it evident that finding products – with reasonably natural ingredients – to nurture my tresses was going to be a ceaseless quest.
+In a recent post, I talked about what I encountered as I sought services for my “anything other than straight” hair in Thailand.
+Writing that post made it evident that finding natural hair products – with reasonably natural ingredients – to nurture my tresses was going to be a ceaseless quest.
 Was I better off importing all of the products I used?
 I know what you’re thinking, sounds expensive right?
 I hear you, but the alternative is to start mixing up my own natural concoctions.
 Hmmm, maybe I’m onto something.

 Until I become a master mixer of natural hair products, the diligent search for products in Thailand continues.
 I hadn’t spent any significant time buying hair products before.
 It was relatively easy in my multicultural, urban environment to find excellent products that left my hair feeling and looking great without any effort.

 Until I have a solid grasp of this, I’m sticking to purchasing brands I know from wherever I can find it.
-Living away from the U.S. and other places where there are large black communities makes acquiring those products that much harder since they aren’t as readily available and are more expensive to import (more on that in another post sometime soon).
-If you know something I don’t know about how to find natural hair products for 4C hair, please let me know.
+Acquiring those products is much harder.
+It isn’t as readily available and products more expensive to import (more on that in another post sometime soon).
+If you know something I don’t about how to find natural hair products for 4C hair, please let me know.

 My favorite shampoo since I started actively seeking sulfate-free products is the Hair Rules Cleansing Cream.
 Not only is it creamy and fresh smelling, but it leaves my hair feeling smooth.
 Supplies are limited in the U.S., so I expected to have trouble obtaining it.
 Supplies online are often sold out.
 One site, House of Beauty has more Hair Rules products in stock but shipping internationally quickly becomes pricy.
 That isn’t even taking into account potential import charges once the item arrives in Thailand that you’ll have to pay to retrieve it.
 Alternatively, I am also trying out Pantene’s Co-Wash on the recommendation of my stylist the last time I saw her.